Shock (mechanics)

-A mechanical or physical shock is a sudden acceleration caused, for example, by impact, drop, kick, earthquake, or explosion.
+In mechanics and physics, shock is a sudden acceleration caused, for example, by impact, drop, kick, earthquake, or explosion.
 Shock is a transient physical excitation.

 Shock describes matter subject to extreme rates of force with respect to time.
 Shock is a vector that has units of an acceleration (rate of change of velocity).
-The unit g (or g) represents multiples of the acceleration of gravity and is conventionally used.
+The unit g (or g) represents multiples of the standard acceleration of gravity and is conventionally used.

 A shock pulse can be characterised by its peak acceleration, the duration, and the shape of the shock pulse (half sine, triangular, trapezoidal, etc.).
 The shock response spectrum is a method for further evaluating a mechanical shock.